-STPNOC establishes and implements measures to assess the quality of purchased items and services, whether purchased directly or through contractors, at intervals and to a depth consistent with the item's or service's importance to safety, complexity, quantity, and the frequency of procurement.
-Verification actions include testing, as appropriate, during design, fabrication, construction, and operation activities.
+Duke Energy Corporation establishes and implements measures to assess the quality of purchased items and services, whether purchased directly or through contractors, at intervals and to a depth consistent with the item's or service's importance to safety, complexity, quantity and the frequency of procurement.
+Verification actions include testing, as appropriate, during design, fabrication and construction activities.
 Verifications occur at the appropriate phases of the procurement process, including, as necessary, verification of activities of suppliers below the first tier.